lfit/releng-global-jjb/docs/jjb/lf-macros.rst

 lf-cmake-parameters
 -------------------

-Provides parameters needed by CMake.
-Should be used by any jobs that need to call the ``cmake && make && make install`` pattern.
+Provides parameters required by CMake.
+Use in any jobs that need to call the ``cmake && make && make install`` pattern.

 lf-infra-maven-parameters
 -------------------------

-Provides parameters needed by Maven.
-Should be used by any jobs that need to call the mvn cli.
+Provides parameters required by Maven.
+Use in any jobs that need to call the ``mvn`` CLI.

 lf-infra-openstack-parameters
 -----------------------------